Farzana Rupa

 Freelance:

-The couple and Ekattor TV are known for their support of former Prime Minister Sheikh Hasina, who was ousted earlier in August following mass protests that ended her 15-year rule.
+The couple and Ekattor TV were known for their support of former Prime Minister Sheikh Hasina, who was ousted in August 2024 following mass protests that ended her 15-year rule.
 Dozens of journalists whose reporting was considered favorable toward Hasina’s government have since been targeted in criminal investigations.
+At least 25 journalists are under investigation for genocide by Bangladesh’s International Crimes Tribunal — a charge that has been used to target figures linked to the former Hasina government.

-As of late 2024, Rupa was held in Kashimpur Central Jail—on the outskirts of the capital— while police investigated allegations that she instigated four murders during the protests in violation of the penal code, the person familiar with the case said.
+As of July 2025, Rupa was being held in Kashimpur Central Jail — on the outskirts of the capital — while police investigate the murder allegations, the person familiar with the case said.

-Rupa suffers from arthritis but the court denied her access to the highest quality facilities, known colloquially as “division,” a category outlined under Bangladesh’s jail code, the person added.
+Rupa suffers from arthritis but the court denied her access to the highest quality facilities, known colloquially as “division,” a category outlined under Bangladesh’s jail code intended to keep prisoners awaiting trial separate from convicted criminals, the person added.